 You may leak if you notice that your gas bills show higher consumption in gas units than the same period in the previous year.
 Sometimes, the leaks are so slow that you can neither smell nor hear them, but they may show up on your gas bill.

-Simply spray or brush the solution on pipes and connections.
-If you see bubbles forming, this indicates a leak is present.
+Spray or brush the solution on pipes and connections.
+If bubbles form, this indicates a leak is present.
 Another option is to use a proprietary gas leak detector solution with specially formulated bubbles.

 Regardless of the method, spray the solution around gas appliances, including burners, pilot lights and supply tubing, if you detect any leak.
 Never use a flame to check for leaks, as an ignition source near escaping gas could spark an explosion.